Mike Cernovich: Sam Seder

 The news of Seder's dismissal prompted an almost immediate backlash.
 Over 12,000 people signed a petition protesting Seder's termination, arguing that Cernovich had acted in malice and was deliberately mischaracterizing the tweet.
 AV Club wrote that "MSNBC has now fully bought into that smear campaign ... whose openly stated goal is the destruction of news outlets just like it through the use of blatantly manipulative trolling techniques."
 Mother Jones rebuked MSNBC for capitulating "to the demands of a lunatic conservative."
-HuffPost chided that Cernovich was now MSNBC's new "De Facto Ombudsman."
+HuffPost chided that Cernovich was now MSNBC's new "De Facto Ombudsman".
 MSNBC primetime anchor Chris Hayes tweeted, "The entire culture and our politics are now dominated by people who have weaponized bad faith and shamelessness."
 There was considerable dissent within MSNBC over Seder's termination.
-Some employees expressed concerns that his firing would encourage other far-right personalities to launch similar smear campaigns.
+Some employees expressed concerns that his firing would encourage other far-right personalities to launch similar campaigns.
 A senior MSNBC employee characterized the capitulation as "really weak" and "pathetic".
 MSNBC's management itself was unsettled by the celebratory reaction from the far-right.
-On December 7, 2017, MSNBC decided to reverse their decision to terminate Seder's employment."
+On December 7, 2017, MSNBC decided to reverse their decision to terminate Seder's employment.

 Cernovich acknowledged that "some are saying Seder was making a joke or being sarcastic."
 However, he maintained that he didn't misrepresent the tweet and that he had simply "reported on what [Seder] said."

 Columbia Journalism Review cited the incident as an example of a broader pattern of far-right media personalities using online smear campaigns to get mainstream journalists fired.